-We focus on four thematic areas which are central to the open governance agenda:
+We focus our programmatic efforts in thematic areas which are central to the open governance agenda:

-- Data, learning and citizen engagement.
+- Integrity and anti-corruption.
 Our work on this theme aims to shape policy and practice as regards the role that data, learning and citizen engagement can play in supporting progress toward open and effective governance.
 It includes projects on learning in the transparency and accountability space; citizen-generated data; using indicator-based assessments such as the Africa Integrity Indicators and our US-focused work on State Integrity to support policy dialogue; and, designing governance assessments to maximize their value to country-level learning, including Governance Assessments 2.0.

 - Multi-stakeholder governance initiatives and the Open Government Partnership in particular.
 Our work on this theme aims to enhance the effectiveness of initiatives including the Open Government Partnership by strengthening their learning functions and making the most of their interconnections.
 It includes the comparative case studies we are leading on open government reformers’ attempts to lever the power of OGP.